-SKIN promises to meet all of your skincare needs - The Oxford Eagle
+SKIN medical spa opens in downtown Oxford - The Oxford Eagle

 SKIN medical spa and retail store has been added to the Oxford Square.

 Located on 319 N Lamar Blvd., SKIN is a medical spa service and retail store that has just opened on the Square.
-They have medical-grade skincare products along with anything else that can make a person’s skin feel good and feel better from head to toe.
+Retail items include medical-grade skincare products to treat skin from head to toe.

 “We have 1,000 square feet of retail medical-grade skincare products,” said Lisa Dyer, the manager of SKIN.
 “Anything from rashes on your body to acne to aging.
 Every age.
 Every skin problem.”